MatthieuNICOLAS/IJD-seminar-2015-03-03/slides.md

 # What is PLM

-> - Software to teach programming
+> - Software to learn programming
 > - Allows students to progress at their own speed...
 > - ... while the teacher helps the ones having trouble
 > - Used at *TELECOM Nancy* since 2008